Washington DC, MD to Providence, RI Movers (NEW 2026 Costs)

 • Providence is considered to be safer than Washington DC with a safety index of 50.16 vs Washington DC's 39.63.

-• Air quality in Providence is good, and in Washington DC it's good.
+• Air quality in Providence is Good, and in Washington DC it's Good.

 • State licensing: In Rhode Island, the Rhode Island Public Utilities Commission (RIPUC) is responsible for providing regulation and oversight of the moving and storage industry.
 The state maintains a database of licensed movers, though some information may not be current.
 To verify that the movers you’re considering are licensed, insured, and authorized to provide relocation services without the state, check the above link and call (401) 780-9700.
-Make sure the moving company you use has a license before hiring.
+Always verify licensing details before committing to a mover.

 • State regulator: You can verify a Rhode Island moving license and its status through the state's public utilities commission.

-• Moving permits: Rhode Island does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+• Moving Permits: Rhode Island doesn't require moving permits, but it's still a good idea to check local parking rules before your move-in day.

 Where to live in Providence

-Now that you've decided to make the move to "Creative Capital", these are the best neighborhoods to move to in Providence.
+Now that you've decided to make the move to The Creative Capital, these are the best neighborhoods to move to in Providence.

-Best neighborhoods for singlestoggle
+Best neighborhoods for singles

 • Downtown